ERnsTL/flowd/flowd-rs/README.md

 * Full serialization and deserialization of all specified messages in both directions.
 * Runtime behaviors are in mock stage, working with in-memory state and actual components.
 * Adding components, removing components, changing components and their connections is implemented.
-* Starting and stopping the network is implemented.
+* Starting and stopping the network is implemented (graph traversal, connection setup, component instantiation, thread start/stop, background watchdog, signaling).
 * Sending and receiving IPs to/from graph inports and outports is implemented.
 So, it is possible to send data into/out of the network directly using FBP Network Protocol (besides the possibility to create components which input/output on TCP or any other channel).
 * Delivery of IIPs is implemented.
 * IP transfer between components and bounded connections between them is implemented.
 * Much to clarify with developers of the protocol spec.
 * Ability to implement custom buffering and flushing strategies is implemented.
 * Bulk transfers and parallel send/receive are implemented.
+* No bounds on the size of each information packet (limitation: system memory size, ulimits).

 Test suite of the FBP network protocol:
-* One of the next milestones.
+* One of the next milestones (TODO).
 * Currently more focusing on practical usability via noflo-ui.
 * Several things to clarify with the developers of the test suite, especially error reporting is lacking.